davidherook/auto-ml/README.md

 TODO:
-- Include residual plot in output
+- Include Preprocessing
-- Test regression problem with new datasets
+- Test with new datasets
-- Create AutoML for classification problems
+- Predict probs for classes